publiccodenet/about/activities/organization/finance-updates/finance-update-september-2020.md

 ## Background information

 The financial administration was subject to changing conditions.
 At the start there was a start-up loan and a planned funding loan, both on an annuity basis.
-The redemption schema and the interest payment schema was based on this annuity basis  and amortized over the months.
-Now the administration is based on the actual receival of the gifts; the amounts aren’t amortized.
+The redemption scheme and the interest payment scheme were based on this annuity basis and amortized over the months.
+Now the administration is based on the actual receipt of the gifts; the amounts aren’t amortized.